justbetter/laravel-magento-stock/README.md

 php artisan migrate
 ```

-> **_TIP:_** All actions in this package are run via jobs, we recommend Laravel Horion or another queueing system to run these
+> **_TIP:_** All actions in this package are run via jobs, we recommend Laravel Horizon or another queueing system to run these

 ## Setup